 2. Fiat Currencies are granted by governments and central banks.
 And for better or worse, they are stable.

-3. Banks and governments offer assistance and protection for your Fiat currency fonds.
+3. Banks and governments offer assistance and protection for your fiat currency funds.

 Disadvantages of Fiat money